kkysen/os-hw5/README.txt

 sometimes the part2 module would be slightly faster and sometimes the part3 module would be faster.
-`kmalloc` is probably already optimized for small allocations like for `struct kkv_ht_entry`, which is only 40 bytes, so we're guessing that's why there wasn't a major difference in performance.
+`kmalloc` is probably already optimized for small allocations like for `struct kkv_ht_entry`, which is only 72 bytes, so we're guessing that's why there wasn't a major difference in performance.
+We also don't know how much of the time was from syscall (context-switch) and locking overhead, since a whole context-switch to allocate just 72 bytes is very wasteful.

 To run the tests, run `make test` in `user/test/FireFerrises-p3-test/`.
 This just times the entry allocation heavy test.